greenpeace/gpes-html5-scorm-presentation/README.md

 ## Create an elearning SCORM package with your presentation(s)

+### 1 - Link and configure

-1 - Once you have finished your presentation, uncomment this html line in index.html (line 25):
+Once you have finished your presentation, uncomment this html line in index.html (line 25):

 ```html
 <script src="js/scormfunctions.js"></script>
 ```

 You should also customise the score for opening the presentation and the minimum time to be considered complete.
 Just change the variables in lines 22 and 23.

-The score is added when the user leaves the page or finishes the lesson and should be between 0 and 100.
-The minCompletedTime is the minimum ammount of time (in seconds) for the presentation to be considered complete.
+- The score is added when the user leaves the page or finishes the lesson and should be between 0 and 100.
+- The minCompletedTime is the minimum ammount of time (in seconds) for the presentation to be considered complete.

 ```html
 <script>